qianqian121/nd013/CarND-Advanced-Lane-Lines/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+#### I spent lots of effort worked out a very robust warper() function.
+It works really well for small curves.
+For sharp curves, multiple segmentation warper() function to be implemented.
+#### For lane detection.
+To switch Sobel operator with Schar operator.
+To use segmentation to remove dark pitch on the road for challenge.mp4.
+To apply warper() funtion then apply edge detection.
+To implement OpenCV curve lane hough() to detect lane lines more robustly.